ambossIconambossIcon

 Corpus Delicti

-The term corpus delicti means "the body of the crime".
+Corpus delicti means "the body of the crime."
 In forensic medicine and judicial proceedings, it refers to the objective evidence that a crime has been committed.
 In crimes like homicide, establishing the "identity of the corpus" is a critical piece in evidencing the occurrence of injury or loss.

 Identification methods